 a fee notified by the Commission as payable by the GDB in respect of the Commission assessing a CPP proposal and determining a CPP in accordance with s 53Y of the Act, subject to the proviso specified in subclause (2);

-a fee payable to a verifier subject to the requirement specified in subclause (3);
+a fee payable to a verifier, subject to the requirement specified in subclause (3);

-any auditor's cost incurred for the purpose of meeting clauses 5.1.4 or 5.6.3, subject to the requirement specified in subclause (3); or
+any auditor's cost incurred for the purpose of meeting clauses 5.1.4 or 5.6.3, subject to the requirement specified in subclause (3);

-a fee payable to an engineer for the purpose of meeting a requirement of clause 5.5.10(4)(c), subject to the requirement specified in subclause (3).
+a fee payable to an engineer for the purpose of meeting a requirement of clause 5.5.10(4)(b), subject to the requirement specified in subclause (3);

+an urgent project allowance, as determined by the Commission under subclause (4);

+the amount calculated for a GDB in accordance with the following formula for each disclosure year other than the first ‘m’ years in a regulatory period for which the starting prices were determined by the Commission in a DPP determination or CPP determination-

+where–

+l is the number of disclosure years in the regulatory period;

+r is the 67th percentile for the post-tax mid-point estimate of WACC applying to the price-quality path for the regulatory period;

+y is the number of disclosure years preceding the disclosure year in question in the regulatory period; and

+m is-

+for a GDB with a disclosure year ending on 30 September or 31 December, the value 1; or

+for a GDB with a disclosure year ending on 31 March or 30 June, the value 2; or

+a catastrophic event allowance, as specified in a DPP determination or CPP determination.

-For the purposes of subclauses (1)(c) and (1)(d), the proviso is that the CPP proposal is not discontinued by the Commission under s 53S of the Act.
+For the purposes of subclauses (1)(b) and (1)(c), the proviso is that the CPP proposal is not discontinued by the Commission under s 53S of the Act.